 The following is gear recommended for a typical beginner, California, horizontal caving trip.
+Detailed advice can be found on the SFBC Wiki.
+Join SFBC for access!

 Note:

-- Caves around the bay can be diverse, sea caves are not lava tubes are not marble caves are not limestone pits are not mines.
-Ask your trip leader if you are unsure about the details of the particular cave you will be visiting!
-Water, mud, and temperature will be the most important and should be communicated in the trip email.
+- Caves around the bay area can be diverse!
+Sea caves, lava tubes, boulder caves, mines, limestone caves, and more are found here.
+Ask your trip leader if you are unsure about the details of the particular cave you will be visiting.

 - Often, someone may have a spare item to lend.
 It is always worth asking.
 They are not required to lend it.
 If you borrow gear, return it in better-than-you-received it, decontaminated condition.